svbackend/natai-diary/NOTES.md

+### Dec 3, 2022

+Latest couple of days was pretty tired after work so didn't do much.

 ### Nov 28, 2022

 Need to decide upon layout for diary web app.
 I can use general one, but I could also add custom one for this specific set of pages.